 - How are they going to use it?
 (Constantly while working?
 Sporadically?)

-Answers from these questions massively impacts the scope of your project and solution.
+Answers from these questions massively impact the scope of your project and solution.

 To give you one a simple example: If you’ve identified the Operations Controller as one and only user group, it is sufficient to develop a solution that is tailored to big screens.
 But, conversely, if you want to equip your management or cockpit crew, you have to invest in mobile solutions.